 The course is offered either on-line or in-person and on-site.
 The format and the cost of the two offerings are subtly different.

 I teach the course on line using the Zoom teleconferencing application.
 When taught on-line, the course is structured as four 4-hr days of lessons.
-I offer this course for $750/person, for up to two people at a time.
+I offer this course for $1200 for the first person, and $1800 for two people.

 Matt Venn also teaches this course on line as well, and often for a slightly lower price.
 Feel free to schedule with either of us if you are interested.